 8. If you are interested in buying tickets for the Alcázar, you will also be interested in

 A few metres from the Reales Alcázares of Seville is the impressive Cathedral.
 The Cathedral of Seville, in Gothic style and crowned by the Giralda tower, is one of the most important works of architecture in the world and if contemplating it from the outside is already a privilege, accessing it, visiting its interior and climbing the tower is a unique experience.

 The architectural styles of Seville Cathedral and the Real Alcázar are very different, which is why it is so fascinating for the traveller to enjoy both in the same visit.
-There are joint guided tours of both monuments, but I recommend you take a look at this article on Seville Cathedral Tickets to soak up all the information you need about a must-see visit.
+There are joint guided tours of both monuments, but I recommend that you take a look at this article on Seville Cathedral Tickets to soak up all the information you need about an essential visit.